drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Zidovudine

-Some physico-chemical properties of Zidovudine are presented below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-zidovudine-63edb3b0'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of Zidovudine are presented below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/zidovudine_p.png){: loading=lazy }
 ### Terfenadine

-Histamine is released in a variety of allergic conditions and mediates its activity by interaction with H1 receptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/terfenadine-73c3c7b9'><i class='fa fa-play' aria-hidden='true'></i></button>Histamine is released in a variety of allergic conditions and mediates its activity by interaction with H1 receptors.
 Terfanidine is H1 blocker of the second generation and is used for the treatment of seasonal allergic rhinitis.
 The drug can be synthesized as described in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/terfenadine.png){: loading=lazy }
 #### Retrosynthetic Scheme

-A possible retrosynthetic scheme for the synthesis of Terfenadine is indicated below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-scheme-85f08f35'><i class='fa fa-play' aria-hidden='true'></i></button>A possible retrosynthetic scheme for the synthesis of Terfenadine is indicated below.
 The synthesis is based on the substituted piperidine 3, and the chloro-ketone 4.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/terfenadine1.png){: loading=lazy }
 #### Terfenadine Synthesis

-The 4-pyridine methanol is obtained using isonicotinic ethyl ester and a double Grignard reaction with phenyl magnesium bromide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/terfenadine-synthesis-db143333'><i class='fa fa-play' aria-hidden='true'></i></button>The 4-pyridine methanol is obtained using isonicotinic ethyl ester and a double Grignard reaction with phenyl magnesium bromide.
 Hydrogenation follows, in the presence of PtO2.
 The obtained azacyclonol is alkylated with the chlorobutanone in refluxing toluene in the presence of an inorganic base and a catalytic amount of NaI.
 Terfenadine is obtained using a reducing agent KBH4 as a racemic alcohol.
 *[nce]: New Chemical Entity: a compound not previously described.